kurokobo/awx-on-k3s/tips/add-http-proxy.md

 Now you need to wait some time until K3S has restarted all your pods.

-After logging in you can navigate to `Settings` -> `Jobs Settings` and find your proxy settings in the `Extra Environment Variables` block:
+After logging in you can navigate to `Settings` -> `Jobs Settings` and find your proxy settings in the `Extra Environment Variables` block.